Cassie Layne Winslow: Storylines

-Cassie was originally named Danni Shayne.
-The character of Cassie was originated by actress Laura Wright in the summer of 1997, barring a two-day leave in January 2001 (in which Laura Stepp filled in), and until her final appearance in November 2005.
+The character of Cassie was originated by actress Laura Wright in the summer of 1997 and, except for a brief maternity leave in January 2001 (in which Laura Stepp filled in), was played by Wright until her final appearance in November 2005.
 Soon afterward, Nicole Forester took over the role of Cassie in November 2005, continuing to play her through November 2008.
 Cassie has two children, a daughter named Tammy and a son named R.J.

 Cassie's entrance onto the canvas was part of a "retcon" storyline where the audience learned that Reva Shayne's mother Sarah had a child out of wedlock.
 After Sarah's death, Reva searched for her sister and briefly believed it was her archenemy Annie Dutton.
 She eventually learned it was Cassie, and the two sisters developed a relationship after Cassie moved to Springfield.

 Cassie gave birth to a stillborn child before adopting Will with Richard.
-She would then discover that she was still fertile when Edmund and herself suffered a surprise miscarriage in 2004.
+She would then discover that she was still fertile when she experienced a miscarriage in 2004, the result of a surprise pregnancy with Edmund.
 In early 2005, Cassie and Edmund decided to try to conceive via IVF but when she found out about Edmund's involvement in the Jessup barn fire that would have taken R.J.'s life had he not been rescued (by Dinah Marler, ironically), she separated from Edmund and found solace in her friendship with Jeffrey O'Neill.
 Desperate for a child with Cassie, Edmund took up on Dinah's offer to be a surrogate mother for Edmund.
 When Cassie found out about Edmund's deception, she kicked him out of the house and took in her archrival instead.
 She would later break up with Edmund officially when she saw him holding a shovel over Dinah's head when the latter faked an abduction (with help from Jonathan Randall).

 In June 2005, Dinah revealed to Jonathan that she'd miscarried Edmund and Cassie's child weeks ago when he found an apparatus in her room that she had been using to simulate pregnancy.
 Cassie had no idea that Dinah was no longer with child, though the latter had revealed this to Edmund, who convinced her to continue the charade.
 In a stunning plot twist, Edmund hatched a plan to dupe both Cassie and Michelle Bauer by stealing Michelle Bauer's baby, passing it off to Cassie as their baby, and telling Cassie that Dinah, whom he had locked up, had run off after giving birth.